-At a time when everything tends to be digitized in the world of industry, work instructions does not escape this transformation.
-They are fundamental documents, since they are the ones which explain to the operators the actions to be carried out within their workstations, and some advocate their passage in digital format by evoking 5 reasons:
+At a time when everything tends to be digitized in the world of industry, work instructions do not escape this transformation.
+They are fundamental documents, since they are the ones which explain to the operators the actions to be carried out seamlessly within their workstations, and some advocate their passage in digital format by evoking 5 reasons:

 - The improvement of productivity